 Water, electricity & mobile network

-There is also no running water or electrical energy supply in National Park.
+There is also no running water or electrical energy supply in the National Park.
 Solar panels and generators secure the electrical energy, cisterns gather water (rainfall).
 For those with greater needs – water carriers transport larger amount of water.

 The area of Kornati National Park and the other parts of the archipelago have poor mobile network signal coverage.